-It is the responsibility of the State Convention Director to create appropriate wording on new awards offered by the State Association, and to assure that these awards are ready for presentation at the convention. (e.g., special recognition awards by State Officer and Committeemen that are not part of the standard awards)
+Assure that appropriate wording is written on new awards offered by the State Association, and that these awards are ready for presentation at the convention. (e.g., special recognition awards by State Officer and Committeemen that are not part of the standard awards)

 Financial

-It is the responsibility of the State Convention Director to obtain a debit card from the State Treasurer for convention expenses which include the pre-convention dinner (if the State is hosting the convention), flowers, centerpieces and decorations (if the State is hosting the convention), banquet meals, lodging, awards, office and stationary expenses, amenities for dignitaries (should the Administrative Assistant not provide that service as has often happened in the past), amenities for and MCCP family, postage, and a variety of miscellaneous expenses that may arise because something is missing or has been damaged.
+Obtain a debit card from the State Treasurer for convention expenses which include the pre-convention dinner (if the State is hosting the convention), flowers, centerpieces and decorations (if the State is hosting the convention), banquet meals, lodging, awards, office and stationary expenses, amenities for dignitaries and MCCP family, postage, and a variety of miscellaneous expenses that may arise because something is missing or has been damaged.

-It is the responsibility of the State Convention Director to assure that the State Treasurer has sufficient funds in the debit card account to cover the cost of the expenses incurred for the State Convention.
-They are also responsible for have a credit limit on their personal credit or debit card to cover the entire cost of the convention should the state debit card bounce, as it has for past five years.
-Not paying the bill for the State Convention because the debit card bounces would not be a good look for the Maine Elks Association, especially if the association were to hold another convention at that venue in the future.
-The State Convention Director is responsible for assuring that the vendors are paid when the bills come due!
+Coordinate with the State Treasurer to assure that the debit card account has sufficient funds to cover the cost of the expenses incurred for the State Convention.

-It is the responsibility of the State Convention Director to review the master bill for Lodging to assure that no additional people have been added, and that the room prices have not changed from what was originally negotiated.
+Review the master bill for Lodging to assure that no additional people have been added, and that the room prices have not changed from what was originally negotiated.

-It is the responsibility of the State Convention Director to review the master bill for banquet meals to assure that the number of meals is correct, and that the price for the meals has not changed from what was originally negotiated.
+Review the master bill for banquet meals to assure that the number of meals is correct, and that the price for the meals has not changed from what was originally negotiated.

-It is the responsibility of the State Convention Director to review the bill for the awards vendor to assure that there are no changes to the cost of awards previously negotiated.
+Review the bill for the awards vendor to assure that there are no changes to the cost of awards previously negotiated.

-It is the responsibility of the State Convention Director to provide the State Treasurer with all receipts and invoices from the convention, and to provide a financial breakdown of those expenses for proper accounting.
+Provide the State Treasurer with all receipts and invoices from the convention, and to provide a financial breakdown of those expenses for proper accounting.
+Also coordinate with the State Treasurer to assure that all bills are paid when due.

-It is the responsibility of the State Convention Director to communicate with the State Treasurer to assure that a Lodge receives back its deposit or that the deposit was properly applied to what was owed to the State Association.
+Communicate with the State Treasurer to assure that a Lodge receives back its deposit or that the deposit was properly applied to what was owed to the State Association.

-It is the responsibility of the State Convention Director to assure that all income received by the State Association for the convention is provided to the State Secretary.
+Assure that all income received by the State Association for the convention is provided to the State Secretary.
+Convention income includes registration fees and advertising.

-It is the responsibility of the State Convention Director to bill a Lodge hosting the convention for the portion of the MEA’s registration fees collected.
+Bill Lodge’s that are hosting the convention for the portion of the MEA’s registration fees collected.
 Currently that amount is $5 per attendee of the banquets.

-It is the responsibility of the State Convention Director to bill the Past State President’s Association for the hotel and meal costs for the Golden Girls.
+Bill the Past State President’s Association for the hotel and meal costs for the Golden Girls (Widows of Past State Presidents.)